 Ask yourself: What is the goal of my wedding hashtag?
 What kind of images do I want to see?
 Many couples opt for an all-inclusive hashtag meant to celebrate milestones of their love before their vows and long after their sparkler exit.
 If an Instagram wedding album is more of what you're after, narrow the hashtag to the event itself.

-"If you won't have a big social media group, pick a hashtag that can live on with you post-wedding.
-A couple who wants to celebrate their love online usually likes to see the memories from the wedding on into their married lives together."
-Bash, Please advises.
+"If you won't have a big social media group, pick a wedding hashtag that can live on with you beyond the wedding day.
+A couple who wants to celebrate their love online usually likes to see the memories from the wedding on into their married lives together," the team at Bash, Please advises.
 However, if you're expecting hundreds of people to post, they advise creating one that's wedding-specific.
 "Then, any guest, family member, or even vendor can post to it for a quick look at all the angles of your wedding."

 Get Together and Have a Little Pun

 Other guiding factors include the venue and style of the wedding, as well as the timelessness of your hashtag.
 It's important to stick with something that you'll be proud to search years later.
-"You don't want to look back on your hashtag as one of those 'What were we thinking?' decisions."
-Bash, Please warns.
+"You don't want to look back on your hashtag as one of those 'What were we thinking?' decisions," the experts at Bash, Please warn.

 Do Your Research

 Once you've decided on a frontrunner, it's time to take to those social media search bars.
-Do your Instagram and Twitter research to make sure your wedding photos wouldn't get mixed up with images already attributed to the hashtag.
+Do your Instagram and Twitter research to make sure your wedding photos wouldn't get mixed up with images already attributed to the hashtag you're thinking about.
 If you're acquiring a common last name, you may find that you'll have to be a bit more inventive.